Should I act as Guarantor for my son’s loan?

 The fact, they are not prepared to lend to you is because they perceive you as a bad risk and want to ensure someone else will take the responsibility of paying the loan if you don’t.

-You could not only be making your situation worse by borrowing the money, but may be creating problems for the loved one that may be acting as your guarantor.
+You could not only be making your situation worse by borrowing money but also could create problems for the loved one that may be acting as your guarantor.

 Equally if you are ever approached by someone who wants you to act as a guarantor, it would be wiser to direct them towards debt advice.
 Not only is it likely that this will be more helpful for them, but the reality is they will be borrowing at interest rates greater than you would, if you borrowed the money yourself.

-If you are worried about guarantor loans, either because you are thinking of taking one out or someone has asked you to act as a guarantor, call Creditfix on 0800 0431 431 for free, confidential advice
+If you are worried about guarantor loans, either because you are thinking of taking one out or someone has asked you to act as a guarantor, call Creditfix on 0800 0431 431 for free, confidential advice.Get Started